Field Trips and Museum Tours at the Oklahoma History Center

 Come investigate Oklahoma’s past!
-We recommend school groups explore the museum using one of our activity sheets or the Explore History app.
+We recommend school groups explore the museum using one of our activity sheets.
 Oklahoma History Center exhibits and programs address the majority of Oklahoma Academic Standards for every subject!
-Use our Teachers’ Gallery Guides and Pre-visit/Follow-up Lessons to plan and prepare for your field trip.
+Use our teachers’ gallery guides and pre-visit/follow-up lessons to plan your field trip.

 Groups that do not schedule their visit with the museum will pay the posted admission fees.
-General admission to the Oklahoma History Center is $7 for adults, $5 for seniors or adult groups of ten or more, and $4 for students.
-Veterans, active-duty military, and their dependents receive free admission with ID.
+General admission to the Oklahoma History Center is $12.50 for adults and $9 for seniors, students, and adult groups of ten or more.
+Veterans and active-duty military receive free admission with ID.